 If I never earned a dime, I would still write.

 Tip #2: Do your best work when nobody's watching.

 Wait a second.
 I thought this was going to be a series on building a popular blog?
 Well, it is.

-But there’s a paradox in the pursuit of fame: those who try the hardest to earn others’ attention rarely do.
+But there's a paradox in the pursuit of fame: those who try the hardest to earn others' attention rarely get it.
 Conversely, those who scorn the limelight are often the ones dodging the paparazzi.

-Of course, this isn’t always true.
-But with writing and other artistic crafts, I’ve found it to be undeniably true.
+Of course, this isn't always the case.
+But with writing and other artistic crafts, I've found it to be undeniably accurate.
 Something interesting happens when you make passion your chief pursuit: People start to notice.

 The world is desperate for, even envious of, people living purposeful lives that are free from fear.
 We are all inspired by those brave enough to shirk the trappings of fame and do work that matters.

 What happens every time you see a film or read a book about some hero who risks it all to complete a quest that matters?
 You’re inspired.
 Captivated, even.